janusnic/html5league/README.md

 # HTML5 League
 --------------

-HTML5 League is project which combile most used web frameworks into one boilerplate.
+HTML5 League is project which combine most used web frameworks into one boilerplate.
 It can be used with your favorite web programming language as a front-end template.

 ## Included libraries